Best Crypto Cards in Uzbekistan (2026)

 Alternative identification: Uzbek international passport (for travel abroad) and the newer ID Card (Shaxsni tasdiqlovchi guvohnoma) being rolled out as a replacement for the internal passport.
 Proof of address via utility bills from Uzbekenergo (electricity), Uztransgaz (gas), Hududiy Suv Taminoti (water), or telecom bills from Ucell, Beeline Uzbekistan, or Mobiuz.
 Bank statements from Kapitalbank, Ipoteka Bank, Asaka Bank, or Hamkorbank also work.

-For KAST and RedotPay with minimal KYC, the biometric passport is sufficient.
+For KAST and RedotPay, the biometric passport is sufficient.
 Uzbek biometric passports are ICAO-compliant and recognized by most global issuers.
 The growing Uzbek diaspora in Russia (2-3 million workers), South Korea (50,000+), Turkey (100,000+), and the UAE may find host-country documents provide even broader issuer access.

 Spending Tips for Uzbekistan